 Some of them have been acquired by private wealthy families and turned into museums (like Yaxchopoil), and restaurants, like Hacienda Teya or Hacienda Ochil (now closed), while others have been completely transformed into the luxury hotels that I am talking about in this post.

 You will see though, that in the majority of the cases the refurbished Haciendas have preserved the original structure and when possible even some of the details, including the majestic chimney, symbol of those times.

-During my time in Yucatan, I have visited quite a few and these below are my favorite.
+During my time in Yucatan, I have visited quite a few and the ones below are my favorites.

 There are luxury haciendas and then there is CHABLÉ, above everything else.

 I have had the honor and pleasure to visit the outstanding newborn Chablé Resort and Spa which left me in complete awe with its charm, beauty, and class.